cloudsidekick/maestro-samples/vcloud-sample-1/README.md

 1. Login to the Cato application (default port 8082) and navigate to Maestro, Application Template in the menu.
 Edit "vCloud Sample Template" by clicking on the row.

-2. In the template editor, expand the "Data" node and change the values for "datacenter" and "netname".
+2. In the template editor, expand the "Data" node and change the values for "datacenter" and "netname" from the Prerequisites section.

-* datacenter - corresponds to a Virtual Datacenter in vCloud.
-This will be the datacenter where the virtual server will be deployed.

-* netname - a valid vCloud network name which should have externally accessible (from Maestro) ip addresses.

 3. Expand the "Services" section.
 Under each of the defined services (named Service A, Service B and Service C) there is a "Data" section.
 Expand each data section and change the value for "vapptemplatename".
 The vapptemplatename will correspond to a linux vapp template found in one of the vCloud catalogs.
 For each service, you can elect to use the same vApp template or different one.
 However for this example they must be linux.